JoezerG/counter-processing-time/README.md

 # Counter Processing Time

-Package with 0 dependencies to measure the execution time of a function.
+Package zero dependencies to measure the execution time of a function.

+## Usage

 ```typescript
 import { ProcessingTimeCalculator } from "@joezerg/counter-processing-time";